 You want MayesTelles PLLC in your corner if you need to fight a traffic violation.
-Our firm is extremely experienced in defending clients against drunk driving allegations, reckless and aggressive driving citations, and driving on a suspended license accusations.
-We have former prosecutors on our team who have insight into how the "other side" thinks, and overall, have handled thousands of cases.
+Our firm is extremely experienced in defending clients against drunk driving allegations, reckless and aggressive driving citations, and driving on suspended license accusations.
+We have former prosecutors on our team who have insight into how the "other side" thinks and, overall, have handled thousands of cases.

 Contact MayesTelles PLLC today to get started with our Phoenix traffic violation lawyer!